man walking down an overgrown alley

 To learn more about his tours, visit http://www.santafeghostandhistorytours.com.

-Perhaps next ghost tour, I’ll plan for a warmer summer evening to explore the rest of legendary Santa Fe.
+It was a little chilly toward the end of the day so, perhaps next ghost tour, I’ll plan for a warmer summer evening to explore the rest of legendary Santa Fe.

 Visit New Mexico, there are things to do!